Last Iterate Convergence in Monotone Mean Field Games: Numerical experiment

 \section{Numerical experiment}

-We numerically demonstrate that the proposed algorithm (\cref{alg:reward_transform}), which is the approximated version of \cref{alg:PP}, can achieve convergence to the mean-field equilibrium.

-\paragraph{Algorithms.}In this experiment, we implement \cref{alg:reward_transform}.
-For comparison, we also implement $\RMD$ (i.e., \cref{alg:reward_transform} without the update of $\sigma_k$) in \eqref{eq:update}.
-For both algorithms, the learning rate is fixed at \(\eta = 0.1\), and we vary the regularization parameter $\lambda$ and update time $T$ to run the experiments. \paragraph{Evaluations.} We evaluate the convergence of our proposed method using the Beach Bar Process introduced by \citet{PerrinPLGEP20}, a standard benchmark for MFGs.
-In particular, the transition kernel $P$ in this benchmark gives a random walk on a one-dimensional discretized torus $\State=\qty{0,\dots,\abs{\State}-1}$, and the reward is set to be $r_h(s,a,\mu)=-\abs{a}/\abs{\State}-\abs{s-\abs{\State}/2}/\abs{\State}-\log\mu_h(s)$ with $a\in\A\coloneqq\qty{-1,\pm0,+1}$.
-See \cref{appendix:BeachBar} for further details.
-Since the mean-field equilibrium in this benchmark cannot be computed exactly, we follow \citet{2022perolat,zhang2023learning} and employ the exploitability of a policy $\pi\in\PolicySet$ defined by
+We numerically demonstrate that $\APP$, which is the approximated version of \eqref{eq:slingshot_update}, can achieve convergence to the mean-field equilibrium.
+We evaluate the convergence of $\APP$ using the Beach Bar Process introduced by \textcite{PerrinPLGEP20}, a standard benchmark for MFGs.
+In particular, the transition kernel $P$ in this benchmark gives a random walk on a one-dimensional discretized torus $\State=\qty{0,\dots,\abs{\State}-1}$, and the reward is set to be $r_h(s,a,\mu)=-\abs{a}/\abs{\State}-\nicefrac{\abs{s-\abs{\State}/2}}{\abs{\State}}-\log\mu_h(s)$ with $a\in\A\coloneqq\qty{-1,\pm0,+1}$. {Note that this benchmark satisfies the monotonicity assumption in \cref{assump:monotonicity}.} See \cref{appendix:BeachBar} for further details.